Outsourced Crypto & Blockchain Accounting & Tax

 FBAR reporting under FinCEN Notice 2020-2 may apply to foreign digital asset accounts.
 Crypto gifts may require Form 709 (Gift Tax Return), and charitable crypto contributions require a qualified appraisal per CCA 202302012.
 De minimis thresholds include $10,000 for qualified stablecoins.
 Each adds compliance layers our teams track as part of the complete crypto tax workflow.

-Scale your crypto practice before the IRS data wave hits
+Scale crypto accounting and tax before the IRS data wave hits

-Get a tailored assessment for your crypto clients.
+Get a tailored assessment for your crypto work.
 We'll show you exactly what we can handle, how we'd fit into your workflow, and what results to expect – before Form 1099-DA enforcement changes everything.
+Don't trust us.
+Test us.